nixcloud/nixcloud-webservices/documentation/nixcloud.webservices.md

 # nixcloud.webservices

-`nixcloud.webservices` is a part of [nixcloud-webservices](https://github.com/nixcloud/nixcloud-webservices) and focuses on automated deployment of webservices as wordpress, owncloud, mediawiki and services like this.
+`nixcloud.webservices` is a part of [nixcloud-webservices](https://github.com/nixcloud/nixcloud-webservices) and focuses on automated deployment of traditional webservices as wordpress, owncloud, [mediawiki](../modules/web/services/mediawiki/default.nix) or [leaps](../modules/web/services/leaps/default.nix) which is implemented in GO and comes with its own webserver implementation.

 See also [../README.md](../README.md).